daleao/sdv/Modular Overhaul/Modules/Combat/README.md

 <sup><sub><sup>[🔼 Back to top](#margo-combat-cmbt)</sup></sub></sup>

-### Acquiring Weapons
+### Other Features

+* **The Mines & Weapon Acquisition**
     In vanilla, the player is quick to amass large quantities of fodder weapons, both from Mine chests as well as barrel and crate drops.
 To support the intended experience of progression, all weapons are removed from Mine chests, which instead reward random goodies.
 In order to obtain new weapons, players will have to fight for monster dropped from monsters or breakable containers in Mines and other dungeons.
 Monster-dropped weapons are rare, but tend to be stronger.
 Lower-tier weapons can also be purchased directly from Marlon, but will have fixed and significantly weaker stats when obtained this way.

-<sup><sub><sup>[🔼 Back to top](#margo-combat-cmbt)</sup></sub></sup>

-### Tooltips
+* **Tooltips**

     Vanilla weapon tooltips are confusing.
 Who the heck knows what "+1 Speed" means?

     This mod makes improves weapon tooltips for clarity, so you always know exactly what each stat means.
-You may configure the tooltips to show **absolue** or **relative** stats; the former displays straight-forward raw stats, while the latter displays percentages **based on the weapon type's base stats**.
+You may configure the tooltips to show **absolute** or **relative** stats; the former displays straight-forward raw stats, while the latter displays percentages **based on the weapon type's base stats**.

-This is the only part of this mod that will affect third-party mod weapons; if you play with expansion mods which add new weapons, such as Ridgeside Village, you will likely notice absurdly high stats in those weapons' tooltips. **This is not a bug;** those weapons are broken by design, which why I **strongly** recommend that you **do not use them**.
+    Note that this is the only feature of this mod that affects third-party mod weapons.
+If you play with expansion mods which add new weapons, such as Ridgeside Village, you will likely notice absurdly high stats in those weapons' tooltips. **That's not on me.** Those weapons are broken by design.
+I just pulled the curtains.
+You're welcome.

 <sup><sub><sup>[🔼 Back to top](#margo-combat-cmbt)</sup></sub></sup>